 It’s compelling because you’re watching how Zuckerburg’s actions affect everybody around him, and anger twins Cameron and Tyler Winklevoss so much that they nearly take him to federal court.
 It’s compelling because you’re not watching a blind glorification of technology, but actually a chillingly plausible look at the conflict, greed, and betrayal that can come from seemingly great ideas.

 Finally, The Social Network is compelling because it’s not only flawlessly written, but also flawlessly made.
 David Fincher directs it with a chilly, clinical, yet subtly colorful mastery that beautifully tints every single shot without becoming gimmicky or flashy, and the Oscar-winning score by Trent Reznor and Atticus Ross is alternatively haunting, energetic, and harshly brittle.
 Not the slightest glitch or bug is to be found in this film, and the fact that no other biopics I’ve seen have learned a few things from it is just sad.

 NOTE: This is the first film I’ve ever reviewed twice.
 The first time I reviewed it was around September 2019, and it was published on my previous website (the Weebly-powered “Cool Cat Studio”).
-At the time, my skills as a writer and critic hadn’t quite blossomed yet, so the serious drop of quality you might notice there is purely incidental.
+At the time, my skills as a writer and critic hadn’t quite blossomed yet [NOTE: LOOKING BACK ON THIS REVIEW A YEAR LATER, I’M NOT SURE IF THEY HAD BY THIS POINT], so the serious drop of quality you might notice there is purely incidental.